Sales after tax allowance: optimize your profitability

 Transfer my head office

-Speaking of sales, they must not exceed the auto-entrepreneur ceiling if you wish to benefit from a flat-rate allowance.
-For auto-entrepreneurs engaged in purchase and resale activities, as well as accommodation services, annual sales (excluding VAT) must not exceed €188,700.
-For self-employed entrepreneurs engaged in self-employed activities and the provision of commercial and craft services, annual sales (excluding VAT) must not exceed €77,700.
+Speaking of turnover, it must not exceed the self-employed threshold if you want to benefit from a standard allowance.
+For self-employed individuals who carry out purchasing and resale activities as well as accommodation services, the annual turnover excluding tax received must not exceed €188,700.
+For self-employed individuals who carry out liberal activities and commercial and artisanal service provision, the annual turnover excluding tax received must not exceed €77,700.

-The abatement for the micro-entrepreneur is therefore a rate applied directly to the company's declared sales.
-It is used to calculate the amount of income tax due.
-The flat-rate deduction thus replaces personal expenses, and simplifies tax calculation at the same time.
+The allowance for micro-entrepreneurs is therefore a rate that will be directly applied to the declared turnover of their business.
+It is used to calculate the amount of income tax.
+The standard allowance replaces personal expenses and simplifies tax calculation at the same time.

-Unlike micro-entrepreneurs, who apply the flat-rate deduction directly to their sales figures, conventional companies must calculate their actual business expenses and deduct them from their actual sales figures.
-This is the case for SA, SCI familiale, SAS, SASU, SARL and other types of company.
+Unlike micro-entrepreneurs who directly apply the standard allowance rate to the amount of turnover, traditional companies must necessarily calculate the actual professional expenses and deduct them from the amount of actual turnover.
+This is particularly the case for a SA, family SCI, SAS, SASU or even a SARL and other forms of company.

-Flat-rate allowance for auto-entrepreneurs: what is it for?
+Standard allowance for micro-entrepreneurs: what is it for?

-The main aim of the lump-sum allowance is to simplify the taxation of micro-enterprises.
-Indeed, one of the main advantages of the micro-enterprise system is that accounting obligations are reduced to a strict minimum.
-All the micro-entrepreneur needs to do is keep a daybook for his business, in which he records his receipts chronologically.
-They must also draw up a purchase register if they are engaged in a commercial activity, and issue invoices in line with standards.
+The main goal of the standard allowance is to simplify taxation for micro-enterprises.
+One of the main advantages of the micro-enterprise system is that accounting obligations are kept to a minimum.
+Micro-entrepreneurs only need to keep a daily logbook for their business, in which they record their income chronologically.
+They must also keep a purchase register if they are engaged in commercial activity and issue invoices in accordance with standards.

-Are you working hard to develop your business, but the financial results just aren't keeping up?
-Rest assured, there are a number of ways to improve your company's profitability.
+Are you putting a lot of effort into growing your business, but the financial results aren't following?
+Don't worry, there are several solutions to improve your company's profitability.

-Raising the prices of your products and services may seem absurd at first glance, but it can help improve your company's profitability, provided you get it right.
-In fact, you can raise the prices of your products and services without driving your customers away.
+Increasing the prices of your products and services may seem absurd at first glance, but it can help improve your company's profitability, provided you do it correctly.
+Indeed, you can increase the prices of your products and services without scaring away your customers.

-To improve your company's financial performance, you can increase your prices gradually.
-We're not talking about a 30% or 40% increase here, but a small one that can be easily justified to your customers.
+To improve your company's financial performance, you can gradually increase your prices.
+We're not talking about a 30 or 40% increase here, but a small increase that can be easily justified to your customers.

-To optimize your company's profitability, focus on different products or services.
-Ditch products that don't sell quickly, and focus on products and services that generate high margins.
+To boost your company's profitability, focus on different products or services.
+Ditch the products that struggle to sell quickly and highlight products and services that generate a significant margin.

-Your business may have reached its maximum potential in a given sector.
+Your activity may have reached its maximum potential in a given sector of activity.
 This may be due to a lack of customers or competition from other companies.
-In this case, to improve your profitability, you need to expand your company's activities.
+In this case, to improve your profitability, you must expand your company's activities.

-To do this, you need to weigh up the pros and cons in terms of budget, market and competitive intensity for each business sector you're considering.
-Speaking of business sectors, dropshipping is one of the most popular e-commerce activities.
+To do this, you must first compare the advantages and disadvantages in terms of budget, market, and competitive intensity for each business sector you are considering.
+Speaking of sectors, dropshipping is one of the leading online business activities that is very successful with companies.

 Written by our editorial expert